-A.-D. Defined Benefit Plan: None.

-E. Defined Contribution Plan: See Note 12.G. below.

-F. Multiemployer Plans: None.

-G. Consolidated/Holding Company Plans: The employees of the Plan are eligible to participate in a defined contribution 401(k) plan sponsored by Molina subject to the participation eligibility set forth in the plan.
+- A.-D. Defined Benefit Plan: None. - E. Defined Contribution Plan: See Note 12.G. below. - F. Multiemployer Plans: None. - G. Consolidated/Holding Company Plans: The employees of the Plan are eligible to participate in a defined contribution 401(k) plan sponsored by Molina subject to the participation eligibility set forth in the plan.
 Eligible employees are allowed to contribute up to the maximum allowed by law.
-The Plan matches up to the first 4% of compensation contributed by the employees subject to a one-year cliff vesting requirement.
+The Plan matches 100% up to the first 4% of compensation contributed by the employees, up to IRS recognized limits, subject to a one-year cliff vesting requirement.
 The Plan has no legal obligation to provide benefits under the plan.
-The Plan's expense recognized in connection with the 401(k) plan was \$1,715,068 and \$1,864,586 for the years ended December 31, 2020 and 2019, respectively.

-H. Postemployment Benefits and Compensated Absences: None.

-I. Impact of Medicare Modernization Act on Postretirement Benefits (INT 04-17): None.
+The Plan's expense recognized in connection with the 401(k) plan was \$1,233,462 and \$1,715,068 for the years ended December 31, 2021 - H. Postemployment Benefits and Compensated Absences: None. - I. Impact of Medicare Modernization Act on Postretirement Benefits (INT 04-17): None.